The Basics of Duplicate Checks

 When you order duplicate checks, you get a checkbook that keeps a copy of every check you write.
 This makes it easy to see who you paid, how much, and when without ordering a copy from your bank or logging in to your account online.
 If you like having the ability to look at your previous payments, you might like having duplicate checks.

 How Duplicates Work

-Each check-in your checkbook is followed by a thin sheet of paper (with the same check number for reference).
+Each check in your checkbook is followed by a thin sheet of paper (with the same check number for reference).
 As you write a check, the pressure from your pen creates a carbon copy of everything you write.
-Then, you just tear out the check – leaving the duplicate sheet behind – and you always have a copy in your checkbook.
+Then, you just tear out the check, leaving the duplicate sheet behind, so you always have a copy in your checkbook.

 Where to Buy Them

 To stock up, use a reputable online check printer or order checks from your bank.
 If you need a suggestion, Carousel Checks offers both personal and business checks with carbon copies.

 - Info at your fingertips: Some people love the idea of having these records.
 Looking back through your duplicates is a quick and easy way to see what a particular check was for or how much you used to pay for things in the past.
 You could get copies from your bank, but some prefer to have everything literally at their fingertips instead.

 - Online access: Online banking services might allow you to view an image of processed checks, but some banks only show recent checks.
 If you want to look into the past, you’ll have to request copies through customer service.
 Those requests can take time (several days or more), and you may have to pay extra to view an old check.